manulera/Krattenmacher_et_al_2024/readme.md

 In the cases where events do not happen, the function returns 0, and not the time calculated, since the event did not happen.

 This function is called recursively until the simulation time is bigger than `t_max`.
 Also, every `t_snap` seconds, a snapshot of the simulation is added to a list, that is then the output of `Simulation.run`.

-## Experimental parameters for the simulations

-* k_off was experimentally determined: 0.016 s-1.
-* k_on is calculated with experimental_data/get_kon.py, using the equilibrium density of Ase1 in the different conditions, assuming k_off does not change.
-* v_s was determined experimentally: 0.44 um/s.
-* D = 0.09 um2/s from the reference indicated in the paper.